idilir/DSA-210-PROJECT/README.md

 **Insight**: High rainfall doesn’t skew sales much—stable demand across weather.

 ---
+Predicting Unit Price Using Machine Learning
+Models & Results:
+Model
+R² Score
+RMSE
+MAE
+CV R² Mean
+Linear Regression
+0.03
+0.972
+0.632
+—
+Random Forest
+0.70
+0.545
+0.419
+0.70

+Visualization:
+The scatter plot compares actual vs. predicted unit prices using the Random Forest model.
+The red dashed line represents perfect predictions.
+Most predictions fall close to the line, showing strong predictive power.
+Takeaways:
+Random Forest performed significantly better than Linear Regression.
+The model achieved 70% of the variance explained (R² = 0.70), indicating a good fit.
+This suggests unit price is partially predictable using features like product category, weather, and timing.
+Further improvement may be possible by adding marketing or inventory features.

+Machine Learning Results: Coffee vs Tea Prediction
+ Model: Random Forest Classifier
+Target: Classify transactions as Coffee (1) or Tea (0) Performance Metrics:
+Metric
+Tea (0)
+Coffee (1)
+Precision
+0.44
+0.56
+Recall
+0.19
+0.81
+F1-Score
+0.27
+0.66
+Accuracy

+0.54

+The model correctly identifies Coffee purchases 81% of the time, but struggles with Tea (19% recall).
+Overall accuracy is 54%, better than random guessing for unbalanced classes.
+Precision for Coffee is higher, suggesting more confident classification in that category.
+ Confusion Matrix Insight:
+The model tends to overpredict Coffee, misclassifying many actual Tea purchases as Coffee.
+Class imbalance may be affecting performance.
+Techniques like SMOTE or class weighting can improve this.
+Top Features Influencing Prediction:
+Rank
+Feature
+Description
+1
+hour
+Time of transaction (strongest signal)
+2
+total_sales
+Quantity × price per transaction
+3
+avg_temp_c
+Temperature (°C)
+4
+transaction_qty
+Number of items bought
+5
+unit_price
+Price per item
+6
+rain_mm
+Rainfall amount
+7
+month, day_of_week
+Seasonality & weekday effects

+Observation: Coffee is heavily consumed in the morning and during cooler days.
+Tea shows a more subtle pattern, often consumed in the afternoon or rainy days — harder for the model to detect.

+CONCLUSION
+This project aimed to examine whether environmental conditions—specifically weather (temperature and rainfall) and time of day—have a measurable influence on beverage sales patterns.
+Through extensive exploratory data analysis and machine learning experimentation, we arrived at several meaningful insights:
+Cold weather strongly correlates with increased coffee sales, especially during morning hours.
+This supports the idea that consumers gravitate toward hot beverages like coffee to start their day in colder climates.
+Tea sales tend to show a moderate increase during rainy and warmer afternoons, though this trend is not as strong or consistent as coffee in the morning.
+The relationship between rain and tea consumption appears to be more behavioral than causal.
+Time of day emerged as a more significant driver of beverage choice than weather alone.
+Morning hours consistently saw the highest volume of coffee sales, regardless of weather conditions.
+Weather does exert some influence, particularly in terms of temperature-driven demand for coffee.
+However, it is not a dominant factor in determining unit prices or exact sales quantities.
+Other factors such as marketing campaigns, customer demographics, or seasonal promotions may play a more important role.
+Machine learning models, particularly regression algorithms, struggled to predict unit prices based on weather and time variables alone.
+Their performance (as reflected in R² scores close to zero) suggests that weather is not a sufficient predictor for pricing models.
+Classification models fared slightly better when predicting product categories (coffee vs tea) but were still limited by class imbalance and weak feature predictability.
+Business Implications:
+Companies can benefit from aligning inventory and staffing with predictable time-of-day patterns (e.g., stocking more coffee for morning shifts).
+Weather forecasts may help anticipate minor fluctuations in demand, particularly for tea on rainy afternoons or coffee during cold mornings.
+However, for accurate forecasting and pricing, more granular data inputs—such as customer-level data, event schedules, or marketing activity—are likely required.

 ## ✅ Conclusion
 - ❄️ Cold weather clearly drives up coffee sales.